stephenslab/mixsqp-paper/README.md

    Pkg.add("LowRankApprox")
    ```

-3. Restart Julia, then precompile the packages and load them to make
-   sure that they work:
+3. Precompile the packages and load them to make sure that they work:

    ```julia
    using Distributions